JetBrains/intellij-sdk-docs/topics/tutorials/code_intentions_preview.md

    You may consider removing these assertions or keeping them only if the preview is not active (use `IntentionPreviewUtils.isIntentionPreviewActive()`).
 5. `PsiDocumentManager.getDocument(psiFile)` is used which isn't supported for a non-physical `psiFile`.
    Instead, use `psiFile.getViewProvider().getDocument()`.
 6. `PsiDocumentManager.commitAllDocuments()` is used.
-It’s unlikely that this call is required and it probably slows down your action.
+It’s unlikely that this call is required, and it probably slows down your action.
    You can commit the current document via `PsiDocumentManager.commitDocument()`.
 7. `FileEditorManager.openTextEditor()` or `FileEditorManager.getSelectedEditor()` is used to access the current editor (e.g., to start a template, position caret, add highlighting).
    Instead, use `FileEditorManager.getSelectedTextEditor()`, which should work in the preview and will point to a fake editor (where templates work).